Founders Fund

 - Defense / Aerospace / Autonomous: 10 companies (16%) – SpaceX, Anduril, Varda, General Matter, Impulse, ARQ, PsiQuantum, Boring Company, Applied Intuition (via Founders Fund portfolio page reference), Hadrian

-- AI / Machine Learning: 8 companies (13%) – OpenAI, DeepMind, Cognition, Neuralink, Scale, Crusoe (AI cloud computing), Netic, Until
+- AI / Machine Learning: 9 companies (15%) – OpenAI, DeepMind, Cognition, Neuralink, Scale, Crusoe (AI cloud computing), Netic, Until, Monaco (AI sales platform)

 - Enterprise SaaS / Software: 7 companies (11%) – Palantir, Rippling, Figma, Asana, BuildOps, Persona, Workrise